faizan-m/faizan-m.github.io/projects.md

 **Technologies Used: VHDL, FPGA, Lattice Radiant**

+*Motivation:*
+* Create an interactive experience for an exposition at the end of class

+*Role:*
+* Wrote VHDL and Arduino Code

+*Technical Details:*
-We recreated the popular game Flappy Bird in an FPGA using claps as the means to control the game (hence the name).
-We used an Arduino Nano to interface with the microphone and detect claps due to technical difficulties with the ADC but the entire game logic and rendering is done within the FPGA using clocks, flip-flops, latches, multiplexers etc. in VHDL.
-The video below demonstrates the system in action:
+* Recreated the popular game Flappy Bird in an FPGA using claps as the means to control the game (hence the name)
+* Used an Arduino Nano to interface with the microphone and detect claps due to technical difficulties with the ADC
+* Entire game logic and rendering is done within the FPGA using clocks, flip-flops, latches, multiplexers etc. in VHDL

+*Results:*
+* The code and the project report can be found [here](https://github.com/faizan-m/ClappyBird).
+* The video below demonstrates the system in action:
 <div>{%- include extensions/youtube.html id='YWPLAgdawzo' -%}</div>
-The code and the project report can be found [here](https://github.com/faizan-m/ClappyBird).

 --------